trustmark-2005-ltd/TrustMark-Retrofit-Integration/README.md

 | - question                        | Question string provided by the taxonomy |
 | - answer                          | Answer string from the potential answer options provided by the taxonomy |

+> To obtain the lodgement certificate use the [LodgementCertificate](#lodgementcertificate) call along with the `RetrofitProjectReference` and `LodgementId` provided from this response.

 ### ProjectCertificate

 > POST /Data/ProjectCertificate